View Deloris Cress's Obituary on CantonRep.com and share memories

 Deloris Mae Cress

-Funeral service will be held at Bartley Funeral Home, 205 West Lincoln Way, Minerva, Ohio, on Tuesday, Jan.
-14, 2020 at 11 a.m. with Pastor Dale Roberts of Minerva First Christian Church officiating.
+age 87, of Minerva, passed away on Tuesday, January 7, 2020.
+Funeral service will be held at Bartley Funeral Home, 205 West Lincoln Way, Minerva Ohio on Tuesday, January 14, 2020 at 11 a.m. with Pastor Dale Roberts of Minerva First Christian Church officiating.
 Burial will follow at East Lawn Cemetery.
-Visitation will be held on Monday, Jan.
-13, 2020 from 2 p.m. to 4 p.m. and 7 p.m. to 9 p.m. at Bartley Funeral Home.
-Friends may express their condolences on our website: www.bartleyfuneralhome.
+Visitation will be held on Monday, January 13, 2020 from 2 p.m. to 4 p.m. and 7 p.m. to 9 p.m. at Bartley Funeral Home.
+Friends may express their condolences on our website:

 Bartley